 We are a proven leader in research on:

-Current research projects
+Recent research projects

-With funding from AGE-WELL, Canada’s technology and aging network, we are:
+With funding from AGE-WELL, Canada’s technology and aging network (2020-2024), we:

 Sustainable Care: Connecting People and Systems